-2 Experimental Design
+3 Experimental Design

-The experiment is structured as follows: First, all respondents are asked a few questions on how much they trust official statistics, how many petitions they have signed in the last 12 months, and how worried they are about immigration.
+The experiment is structured as follows:

+First, our participants are asked some questions on how much they trust official statistics, how many petitions they have signed in the last 12 months, and how worried they are about immigration.
 Then, we ask them to estimate five important statistics about immigration, such as the proportion of immigrants in the United States, or the proportion of immigrants who are incarcerated.
 The exact questions that participants need to answer are: